Disco-Chef/pub-quiz/README.md

 - DO NOT spend all your time coding without testing and then only test your program on the last minutes 🙈 This is a recipe for disaster.
 This will help you get into the habit of testing when the time comes for AirBnB and Project weeks!
 - If you are storing data in files, feel free to use CSV instead of JSON, but remember to change the file name (.json to .csv)

-# SHARING YOUR CODE:
-#### In order for you to share your code, the team member who will be programming and sharing their screen needs to:
+#### In order for you to get this boilerplate, the team member who will be programming and sharing their screen needs to:
 - `cd ~/code/`
 - `git clone git@github.com:Disco-Chef/pub-quiz.git`
 - `cd pub-quiz`

+# SHARING YOUR CODE:
 Be very careful with this one, DO NOT MAKE A TYPO 😱

 - `rm -rf .git`